puct9/c4ai/README.md

 ## By the way

 - `training_pipeline.py` will not use `selfplay_v2.py` by default.
-At least not until I make finishing touches to the `C4UCT` binary.
-I'm no big C++ dev so doing this is half messing around and half torture.
-You can make it use `selfplay_v2.py` by changing line 15 `from selfplay import do_selfplay` to import from `selfplay_v2`.
-Be aware of the issues I mentioned above though.
+However,
+I have managed to (and so can you) build the binary on Linux.
+Use onnxruntime version 1.2.0 and recent version of GSL.
 - If you have something to add, cough it up.